-MAGGIE BAGSThe Maggie Bag Project was born out of the vision of a good friend of Stability First, Susan Hobson.
+The Maggie Bag Project was born out of the vision of a good friend of Maggie Bags' parent company, Stability First, Susan Hobson.
 Susan is a gifted seamstress and quilter.
-She and her colleagues in the Morgan County Schoolhouse Quilters Guild agreed to share their knowledge with some of the women at the Magdalene House, teaching them not only to sew, but also envisioning that the women would learn about many of the aspects associated with running a small business.
-These skills include product design, marketing, production, equipment maintenance, quality assurance, e-commerce, and shipping.
-As positions are available, residents in other community shelters are also eligible to participate and learn.
-All proceeds from the sale of Maggie Bags are reinvested in the ministries of Stability First.
+She and her colleagues in the Morgan County Schoolhouse Quilters Guild in Martinsville, IN agreed to share their knowledge with some of the women at the Magdalene House, teaching them not only to sew, but also envisioning that the women would learn many of the nuances of running a small business including product design, marketing, production, equipment maintenance, quality assurance, e-commerce, and shipping.
+When positions are available, residents in other community shelters are also eligible to participate and learn.
+All proceeds from the sale of Maggie Bags are re-invested in the ministries of Stability First.